YakNazim/fireSIM-Matlab-toolbox/README.md

 # fireSIM-Matlab-toolbox
-A matlab toolbox for hydrocarbon fires modelization
+A matlab toolbox for hydrocarbon fires modelling

 # Download link :
 You can find the download link for the toolbox and installation instructions [here](https://github.com/YakNazim/fireSIM-Matlab-toolbox/releases)

 # Overview :
-fireSIM Toolbox features empricial models for hydrocarbon fire modelization.
+fireSIM Toolbox features empirical models for hydrocarbon fire modelling.

 It includes 4 applications, each for a specific phenomenon : pool fires, fireballs, jetfires, and gas outflows, with consideration to ambient conditions...